christopher-dG/gpymusic/README.md

 ## Installing, updating and uninstalling

+You can install `gpymusic` through the `pip` package installer by running:

+  $ pip3 install gpymusic
+  $ gpymusic-setup
+  $ gpymusic

+Note that after running `gpymusic-setup`, an example config file will be placed in `~/.config/gpymusic`.
+You must edit this with the appropriate parameters to run the app.
+Check the rest of this README for sections on setting up Device IDs, and more.

-Use the `.sh` scripts in `script` to install, update or remove the program.
+Alternatively, you can use the `.sh` scripts in `script` to install, update or remove the program.
 Note that they require root access; while I assure you they're safe, it's good practice to read the scripts so that you know what they do before running them.

 ## Running Google Py Music